MatrixPilot/MatrixPilot/README.md

 ./Tools/HilSim provides the software plugin for X-Plane10 to link to the SIL or HIL versions of MatrixPilot.

-./Tools/flight_analyzer provides a python program that allows analysis and display of flights in GoogleEarth.
+./Tools/flight_analyzer provides a python program that allows analysis and display of flights with the help of GoogleEarth, after post-processing with our tool 'flan'.

 For developers, there is also a makefile based build system (build-all.bat) and a project generator (Tools/Build/proj_gen.bat), which both Windows and *nix compatible.